 The tones become clearer, sharper and more resonant.
 The space “puffs up” and expands, while the individual instruments arranged on it gain in consistency, mass and precision.
 Both localization and sound.
 In addition, the background gets more black, and on such details suspended in the air have a chance to be better visible, and in principle – better audible.
 And they are!

 I do not know what magical miracles Mr Goodwin uses, but the new Ultimate XLR is an extremely harmonious and transparent cable.
 It gives full and deep insight into music, and at the same time brings a very advanced message.

 I would like to use only nouns to correctly determine the sound of the title interconnects.
-And it would be the following nouns: color, intensity, brightness, clarity and clarity.
+And it would be the following nouns: colour, intensity, brightness, clarity and clarity.
 Sharpness, plasticity, penetration, juiciness, freshness, expressiveness and vivacity.
 And even more massive, precise and tangible.

 However, writing about, for example, purity and clarity, I mean those features that do not capture anything in the sound.
 And do not distort anything (they do not falsify).
 Perkune is one of the best tonally balanced interconnects that does not brighten or sharpen.
 And it’s better to write – illuminate and specify.

 They analyze, but do not hurt, do not sterilize.
-Yes, they intensify and intensify the tonal mass and color, but at the same time they do not exaggerate the content.
-They do not explain and do not dye the dark colors.
+Yes, they intensify and intensify the tonal mass and colour, but at the same time, they do not exaggerate the content.
+They do not explain and do not dye the dark colours.
 Thus, you can write, mature optimism and racial universalism of sound.

 Apparently, the above-mentioned immanent features of interconnects can be heard when connecting them to headphone amplifiers.
 And used to listen to headphones (and preferably those with symmetrical cables).